 If you’re going to commit to a yearlong endeavour, having a supportive creative environment is incredibly helpful.

-This doesn’t have to be one set space (this is something we talk about in my Vive la Writing! workshop) if there’s not enough room or you prefer to keep things portable.
+This doesn’t have to be one static space if there’s not enough room or you prefer to keep things portable.
 The main things that make up my writing space are my laptop, a Hilroy notebook, a pen, and some music (usually through Spotify).
 So long as I have those things, I can write quite happily, and anything else is more dependent on my mood or circumstances at the time.
 I usually write while sitting on my top of my duvet, but sometimes I’ll pop over to the library or a coffee shop.

 It helps to think about these things because it can start to feel like we need a plethora of gadgets and apps and special pens and forty-two pieces of chocolate before we can write, and that’s not true.